Emergency Plumbing Kit: 15 Must-Have Items Every Homeowner Needs

 • Temporary fixes are not substitutes for permanent professional repairs

-• Improper use of tools can worsen pipe damage
+• Improper use of tools can worsen pipe damage or void insurance

 Frequently Asked Questions

 What's the difference between a cup plunger and a flange plunger?
 A cup plunger has a flat rubber cup and works best on flat surfaces like sinks and tub drains.
 A flange plunger has an extended rubber sleeve (the "flange") that fits into a toilet's drain opening for a proper seal.
-Using a cup plunger on a toilet is one of the most common plumbing mistakes — it simply can't create enough suction to clear the clog effectively.
+Using a cup plunger on a toilet is one of the most common plumbing mistakes, and it simply can't create enough suction to clear the clog effectively.
 Keeping both types in your kit ensures you're ready for either situation.

 Find Trusted & Licensed Plumbers in Ohio